Emojipedia: News and analysis

+The first the news launched in 2014.

 In 2016 an Emojipedia analysis showed that the peach emoji is most commonly used to represent buttocks.

+According to Emojipedia Broccoli was approved as part of Unicode 10.0 in 2017, this vibrant vegetable has since become a symbol of health, wellness, and even the occasional debate about eating habits.
+But it hasn’t always been a beloved symbol in the emoji world.
+In fact, it took several years for the broccoli emoji to gain the popularity it enjoys today.

 In 2017, after Google CEO Sundar Pichai pledged to "drop everything" to update Android's burger emoji, Emojipedia revealed the cheese layering issue had been resolved.

 In 2018, Emojipedia revealed that Apple planned to "fix" its bagel emoji design by adding cream cheese, following user complaints.